 - ...that the blocked site is not in a category that is blocked in the “Website Categories” tab.

 NOTE: The shorter the wildcarded term, the more likely it is to be part of a larger URL. wildcarding *io*, for example, has the potential to trigger blocks for URLs of many legitimate websites like ohio.gov.

 2. Testing Filtering Policies

-Often times Admins want to see what exactly is going on from a user’s perspective - this is a great practice but can result in some undesirable situations regarding the test data for the user account.
+Often times, Admins want to see what exactly is going on from a user’s perspective - this is a great practice but can result in some undesirable situations regarding the test data for the user account.
 The best practice here would be to create a specific test user login that will not be tied to any actual users in your organization.
-Use your favorite actor, the school mascot, or fictional character’s name to test your user experience and filtering policies.
+Use your favorite actor, the school mascot, or a fictional character’s name to test your user experience and filtering policies.
 Do NOT use an account that already belongs to one of your users.